UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

 ## Use GitHub Desktop to Make Your Code Shareable

-Since you just created a new project with new files, your GitHub Desktop should reflect these changes.
+Since you created a project that includes a repository, you can add that repository to GitHub Desktop to facilitate sharing your code with GitHub.

 Let’s open GitHub Desktop and follow the instructions to add your new repository (i.e. the directory/workspace your new project exists in.)